ajaykumar4127/phd2mm/README_phd2mmAppInfo.md

 then it will not be correctly installed.
 If it has 9ba626afa44a3aa3.patch_0 and 9ba626afa44a3aa3.patch_0.gpu_resources, then it will be correctly installed. <br>
 3. Different names will work, assuming it is a valid mod file, for example, 22749a294788af66.patch_0 and e72d3e9b05c3db0b.patch_0 in the same folder will be correctly installed. <br>
+The app will then find the folders that contain .patch_ files.
+Any images included in those folders will be displayed in the app. <br>
+However, the app will only get the first valid image in alphabetical order. <br>
+The supported image file types are: *.jpg, *.jpeg, *.png, *.bmp, and *.gif. <br>
+The app will prioritize data from phd2mm_mods\\phd2mm_registry.json file, so that means for example, if you added an image after the app already added the mod folder to the phd2mm_registry.json file, then the app won't detect the newly added image. <br>
+Either manually add the image path to the phd2mm_registry.json file, delete the entire entry for that mod in the phd2mm_registry.json file, or delete the entire phd2mm_registry.json file.
+Backup your phd2mm_registry.json file before attempting any fixes. <br>
 <br>
 3. Browsing your Helldivers 2 Data Directory <br>
 Find and select your Helldivers 2 data folder by clicking the Settings tab near the top of the screen. <br>